Updating your ARTIK Board

 Fedora is more compact than Ubuntu, but its support lifetime is limited compared to Ubuntu (5 yrs).
 Move to Ubuntu now to avoid reloading all your software and tools later.
 Click to install the latest ARTIK image and choose the newest image for your module.

 Step 2.
 Connect to a Network.
-To load software, you'll need to set up your Wi-Fi® network and password.
+To load software, you'll need to either connect an Ethernet cable or set up your Wi-Fi® network and password.

 Try out "on-boarding."
 You'll have a chance in the Connect to the World article to see how your eventual end-user product could connect to the Internet and to ARTIK Cloud using a simple smart phone app.